-The average US smartphone user gets 46 push notifications every day report CleverTap – something of a bombardment (it is unclear whether this includes emails, WhatsApp etc.).
+The average US smartphone user gets 46 push notifications every day reports customer engagement & user retention platform CleverTap in its 2018 research – something of a bombardment (it is unclear whether this includes emails, WhatsApp etc.).

 Restraint can be key, therefore.
 Dedicated customer support company Helplama finds that one weekly push will cause 10% of users to disable app push notifications.
 Going with 3-6 push notifications will get you into bigger trouble, with 40% of app users say “no more push notifications” if they get that much of the messages.
 But then an interesting thing happens, sending more than 20 message will cause only 5% of app users to turn off push notifications on their smartphones.
 We believe the key is what kind of messages are being sent and if the message implies sending multiple messages regularly users really don’t mind.

-VWO Engage find a slightly higher cut-off point for five key push sending industries.
-Results vary across them.
+The A/B testing company team VWO Engage finds a slightly higher cut-off point for five key push sending industries, the results vary across them.
 Recipients of software & SAAS pushes consistently unsubscribe at the highest rate, and see a real spike in unsubscribes at the 11-15 per day mark.
 Senders of ecommerce and media, publishing & blogging push notifications enjoy the greatest levels of tolerance, while BFSI can get away with five before faced with a sharp increase in un-subscribers.
 Looking at these numbers, it seems like on average app users don’t expect to receive push notifications from software-as-a-service companies and prefer to be in a control when to engage with the app or web service.
 When it comes to media, getting extra nuggets of information is something that is expected and push notifications come handy.

-Push notification frequency vs. unsubscribe rate by industry
+Daily push notification frequency vs. unsubscribe rate by industry (%)

 Source: VWO Engage

-Send too many, and it runs the risk of crossing the line into spam.
-This is about more than frequency of sending.
+Unsubscribing is only one mobile users reaction on excessing push notifications, more stronger reaction is considering them to be a spam.
+Now, what does it take for a push notification to be considered a spam?
+Well, it depends.
 It seems senders and recipients (‘subscribers’ are recipients, while ‘users’ are senders of push notifications in the below chart) differ in their interpretation of what qualifies as spam.